 What is neuroblastoma?

-Neuroblastoma is a cancer that grows in the cells of the body’s nerves, called neuroblasts.
-A tumour develops in the adrenal glands, which are in the tummy near the kidneys, or around the spinal cord at the back of the chest or in the neck.
+Neuroblastoma is a cancer that grows in the cells of the body’s nerves, and comes from a type of cell called a neuroblast.
+Often the tumour develops in the adrenal glands, which are in the abdomen (tummy) near the kidneys, or around the spinal cord in the neck, chest, abdomen or pelvis.

 Neuroblastoma usually affects children under 5 and is rare in children over 10.